CenterForOpenScience/Policies-and-Procedures/index.md

 **Cell Phone Reimbursement**

 Although COS encourages all staff to use Google Voice for all COS related phone calls, COS recognizes job responsibilities may include use of personal cell phones.
-Employees who use their personal cell phones for COS related activities are to notify the Office Manager and to supply proof of usage.
+Employees who use their personal cell phones for COS related activities are to notify Human Resources and to supply proof of usage.
 COS will reimburse staff based upon the following cell phone usage
 rates: Occasional Usage ­ $15/month or Regular Usage ­ $50/month.
-Employees can request an upgrade with the Office Manager should their use exceed the occasional or moderate usage rates.
+Employees can request an upgrade with Human Resources should their use exceed the occasional or moderate usage rates.

 **Third‐party Reimbursement**